Why Homeschool Organization is So Important!

 #5 The Folder System(s)

-Now if you notice, I’ve been saying folder system(s) not just folder system… That’s because we actually have 2 different folder systems that we utilize in our home.
-The first one I’m going to touch on is definitely the second half to the white board and planner setup, so if you like how we do guides and planners, you will certainly want to follow it up with this system.
+Now if you notice, I’ve been saying folder system(s) not just folder system… That’s because we actually use 2 different folder systems in our home.
+The first one I’m going to touch on is definitely the second half to the white board and planner setup, so if you like how we do guides and planners, you will certainly want to follow it up with this simple system!

 The Daily Folder System